neilg63/string-patterns/README.md

 - **PatternMatch**	Core regular expression match methods, wrappers for re.is_match with case-insensitive (_ci) and case-sensitive (_cs) variants
 - **PatternMatchMany**:	Provides methods to match with multiple patterns expressed as arrays of tuples or simple strs
 - **PatternMatchesMany**: As above but returns a vector of booleans with the results for each pattern with variant method for whole word matches.
 New to 0.2.20
-- **PatternMatches**:	Pattern methods for arrays or vectors only, returns vectors of booleans matching each input string
+- **PatternMatches**:	Pattern methods for arrays or vectors only, returns vectors of pairs of boolean outcomes and string slices, vectors of booleans matching each input string or filtered vectors of matched string slices
 - **PatternReplace**:	Core regular expression replacement methods
 - **PatternReplaceMany**:	Provides methods to replace with multiple patterns expressed as arrays of tuples
 - **PatternSplit**:	Methods to split strings to vectors or head/tail tuples of strings